 Several of the more popular rides offer something called a Fast Pass.
 This allows you to print out a ticket for each person in your party that gives you an hour time block in which to come back.
 When you come back, you can use the special Fast Pass line and basically bypass the ginormous crowd of people waiting in the standby line.

-You still may wait 10-15 minutes with your Fast Pass, but trust me, there is NOT ONE SINGLE RIDE that is worth waiting in line two hours for.
+You still may wait 10-15 minutes with your Fast Pass, but trust me, there is NOT ONE SINGLE RIDE that is worth waiting in line two hours for with young kids.
 Not one.
 The Fast Pass lets you get on most of the rides you want without forcing your children to stand and wait for what seems like their entire lives.

 On occasion, we couldn’t make it back in time to use our Fast Passes, but we had them just in case.
 With a little planning, we were able to make most of them work and were able to squeeze in some smaller rides while we waited.